 Technically how does 5G work?

 Wireless technology uses frequency bands of spectrum to send data through radio waves.
 Fourth-generation (4G) Long-Term Evolution (LTE) wireless technology provides the foundation for 5G.
 4G occupies the frequency bands in chunks of up to 20 MHz, and sit around the 700-2600MHz portion of the spectrum.
-In the case of 5G, it will likely sit on higher on the frequency band up to 6GHz.
-The reason new wireless technologies occupy higher frequencies is because they typically aren’t in use and move information at a much faster speed.
+In the case of 5G, it will likely sit higher on the frequency band up to 6GHz.
+The reason new wireless technologies occupy higher frequencies is that they typically aren’t in use and move information at a much faster speed.
 The problem is that higher frequency signals don’t travel as far as lower frequencies, so multiple input and output antennas (MIMOs) will probably be used to boost signals anywhere 5G is offered.
 This will mean more towers will be needed in closer proximity so you will benefit from these speeds.

 Will I be able to get 5G networks on my phone?

 Existing smartphones, tablets or other devices that were released when 4G networks were the standard may not be able to connect to 5G, to begin with or may incur extra costs to do so.
 However, following the 2020 deadline for the initial rollout, we should soon see devices coming with 5G connection as default.
 Don’t worry though – although 5G should represent a major step up from current 4G and 3G networks, the new technology won’t immediately replace its predecessor – at least, not to begin with.
 Instead, 5G should link in with existing networks to ensure users never lose connection, with the older networks acting as back-up in areas not covered by the new 5G coverage.
-The build out of the 5G is going to take several more years to do it with thousands more towers to be built all over the country.
-The bottom line is, 5G as great as it wil be it is probably not going to be widely available for a few more years.
+The build-out of the 5G is going to take several more years to do with thousands of more towers to be built all over the country.
+The bottom line is, 5G as great as it will be it is probably not going to be widely available for a few more years.